25prabhu10/notes/docs/Concepts/Data-Structures_and_Algorithms/Algorithms/Recursion.md

 ---
 title: Recursion
-description: Recursion is a method of solving a problem where the solution depends on solutions to smaller instances of the same problem.
+description: Recursion is a method of solving a problem where the solution depends on solutions to smaller instances of the same problem
 ---

 # Recursion